Deaf and Hard of Hearing Resources

 Arrangement and Payment of Interpreting and Captioning Services

-If a person with a disability (student, employee, or visitor to the University) requests interpreting or captioning services for a non-academic event, the cost associated with providing the accommodations is the responsibility of the host department/program.
+If a person with a disability (e.g., student, employee, visitor) requests interpreting or captioning services for a non-academic event, the cost associated with providing the accommodations is the responsibility of the host department/program.
 Please be aware of the following:

 - If interpreting services are requested, two interpreters will be needed for any event that lasts more than one hour in length.
 The number of interpreters needed depends on the complexity of the event if it is less than one hour.